 A minor in English consists of 18 credits in elective courses beyond the 6 credit core requirement.
-These six courses must be upper division courses (300- or 400-level), but one 200-level course from the list above may be substituted.
+These six courses must be upper division courses (300- or 400-level), or a 200-level course from the list above may be substituted.
 Students must attain a grade of C or better in all courses applied to the English minor.

 As a final requirement for graduation, English majors are expected to write a comprehensive essay demonstrating their mastery of clear purposeful prose and the tools of literary analysis; the essay must integrate insights from several periods and genres in English, American, and world literature.
 A student whose comprehensive essay is judged inadequate by the English faculty will have the opportunity to retake the test.
-In the event of a second failure, the student will work with an academic advisor to complete a satisfactory comprehensive essay with the addition of a research component.
 Students who do not complete this requirement will not be able to obtain a degree in English.
 Post-baccalaureate, second degree and alternate route students taking 30 credits in English do not need to take the comprehensive examination.